Hispaniola: 17th century: European skirmishes, division of the island and trade

-In 1655 the island of Tortuga was reoccupied by the English and French.
-In 1660 the English appointed a Frenchman as Governor who proclaimed the King of France, set up French colours, and defeated several English attempts to reclaim the island.
+In 1655 Tortuga was reoccupied by the English and French.
+In 1660 the English appointed a Frenchman as governor who proclaimed the King of France, set up French colours, and defeated several English attempts to reclaim the island.
 In 1665, French colonization of the island was officially recognized by King Louis XIV.
 The French colony was given the name Saint-Domingue.
-By 1670 a Welsh privateer named Henry Morgan invited the pirates on the island of Tortuga to set sail under him.
+By 1670 a Welsh privateer named Henry Morgan invited the pirates on Tortuga to set sail under him.
 They were hired by the French as a striking force that allowed France to have a much stronger hold on the Caribbean region.
 Consequently, the pirates never really controlled the island and kept Tortuga as a neutral hideout.
-The capital of the French Colony of Saint-Domingue was moved from Tortuga to Port-de-Paix on the mainland of Hispaniola in 1676.
+The capital of the French Colony of Saint-Domingue was moved from Tortuga to Port-de-Paix on Hispaniola in 1676.

 In 1680, new Acts of Parliament forbade sailing under foreign flags (in opposition to former practice).
 This was a major legal blow to the Caribbean pirates.
 Settlements were made in the Treaty of Ratisbon of 1684, signed by the European powers, that put an end to piracy.
 Most of the pirates after this time were hired out into the Royal services to suppress their former buccaneer allies.
 In the 1697 Treaty of Ryswick, Spain formally ceded the western third of the island to France.
 Saint-Domingue quickly came to overshadow the east in both wealth and population.
 Nicknamed the "Pearl of the Antilles", it became the most prosperous colony in the West Indies, with a system of human slavery used to grow and harvest sugar cane during a time when European demand for sugar was high.
 Slavery kept costs low and profit was maximized.
 It was an important port in the Americas for goods and products flowing to and from France and Europe.